Nueva Germania

 Nueva Germania (New Germania, Neugermanien) is a district of San Pedro Department in Paraguay.
-It was founded as a German settlement on 23 August 1887 by Bernhard Förster, a German nationalist, who was married to Elisabeth Förster-Nietzsche, sister of the German philosopher Friedrich Nietzsche.
-Förster's idea was to create a model community in the New World and to demonstrate the supremacy of German culture and society.
-Förster committed suicide after the settlement's initial failure.
+It was founded as a German settlement on 23 August 1887 by Bernhard Förster and Elisabeth Förster-Nietzsche to create a model community in the New World based on antisemitic eugenic ideas that were supposed to demonstrate the supremacy of German culture and society.
+In 1889, Förster committed suicide after the settlement's initial failure.
+After Förster's death and Nietzsche's return to Germany, the inhabitants took the management of the town into their own hands and distanced themselves from the ideas of its founders.

+Because of its racist and eugenic antisemitic history, the town is often represented in sensationalist ways, which contemporary inhabitants reject.